Kruemelmann/kruemelmann.github.io/_posts/2021-11-25-building-cobra-cli.md

 ---
 layout: blog
-title: building a cobra-based cli
+title: building a cobra-based cli (based on factories)
 ---

-TODO write about how to build cobra cli with factorys instead of using the init functions
+TODO write about how to build cobra cli with factories instead of using the init functions